 - Damage to corporate value due to delays in addressing food loss and waste

 - Using raw materials in manufacturing process without waste

-- Upgraded, optimal supply-chain management using digital technology
+- Upgrading, optimizing supply chain management using digital technology

 - Reducing product returns and waste by extending product best-before dates, etc.